StetsonMathCS/alpaca/docs/web.md

 Adjust spring.datasource.username and spring.datasource.password to match your mysql username and password.
 Also make sure the correct database is being used for spring.datasource.url.
 Check that the alpacaPath variable is correctly set in alpaca/web/java/web/WebController.java.
 The variable should match the location of the repository.

-# Package the program for J IDEA user
+# Package the program for IntelliJ IDEA user
 In the Run/Debug Configurations, add a new Configuration choosing Maven.
 Write 'clean package' in the Comand line under Parameters.
 The Software will automatically compile the Project and pack it into war/jar file.
 The package will stored under target folder.

 # Tomcat setting